Antarpreet/agentic-workflow-mcp/Readme.md

     Use MCP Tools to start a workflow to YOUR_PROMPT_HERE.
     // This will create embeddings for the files passed in the prompt.
     Use MCP tool to embed files #file:Readme.md
+    // This will create a 2D or 3D visualization of the embeddings.
+    Use MCP tool to visualize embeddings.
     ```

 ## Config Settings